reedu-reengineering-education/qoool-website/README.md

 This repository contains the codebase for the project website, developed using Next.js, Tailwind CSS, and MDX.

+## About QOOOL

+QOOOL is a project for Quantum Sensing for Digital Education

 ## Technologies Used

 - **Next.js**: A React framework for building fast and scalable web applications.